lf-lang/playground-lingua-franca/examples/Python/src/widowx/README.md

 <img src="diagram.png" alt="Reactor diagram" width="500">

-- [press_button.lf](press_button.lf) — main program.
+- [PressButton.lf](PressButton.lf) — main program.
 The `KeyboardInput` reactor prompts for a key after the robot signals ready, validates it, and sends it to the robot.
 The next prompt only appears after the previous press completes.
-- [robot.lf](robot.lf) — the `Robot` reactor.
+- [Robot.lf](Robot.lf) — the `Robot` reactor.
 Connects to the arm via the `trossen_arm` driver, homes it on startup, executes the hover → press → hover sequence for each key, and returns home on shutdown.
 - [positions.json](positions.json) — calibrated hover/press joint positions for each key.
 - [scene_numpad.xml](scene_numpad.xml) — MuJoCo scene (arm + numpad) matching `positions.json`, for running in simulation.